cplmakerlab/cplmakerlab.github.io/_slidedecks/introduction-to-cnc-technology.md

       Can you think of designs you want to make with the CNC machine?
 What makes CNC better for making that object than 3D printing or laser cutting?
     content_markdown: >-
-      #### Can you think of designs you want to make with the CNC machine?
+      #### Can you think of designs you want to fabricate with a CNC machine?

       #### &nbsp;